Rupa830904/PP5-DanceAndFitness/README.md

 ## Marketing

 ### Facebook Page
-* The marketing strategy includes a Facebook business page that is intended to create a good image of the bakeshop by posting news and promotions available.
-By highly promoting the products and always adding new content, the page will increase its popularity and attract more and more customers to buy from the online store.
-The page can be accessed at [this link](https://www.facebook.com/profile.php?id=61553025716191).<br><br><br>
+* The marketing strategy includes a Facebook business page that is intended to create a good image of the center by posting news and promotions available.
+By highly promoting the products and always adding new content, the page will increase its popularity and attract more and more consumers.
-*Note, this link may be broken as facebook regularly deletes inactive business pages.
 <img width="80%" src="media/FB_Page.jpg">

 ## Search Engine Optimisation